StefanBloemheuvel/GCNTimeseriesRegression/README.md

 --------------------------

 #### Data
-The data (too big to host on github itself) can be downloaden at: https://zenodo.org/record/5767221  <br /> In the data folder, the input_ci.npy file should be placed <br /> The input_cw.npy file should be placed in data/othernetwork <br />
+The data (too big to host on github itself) can be downloaded at: https://zenodo.org/record/5767221  <br /> In the data folder, the input_ci.npy file should be placed <br /> The input_cw.npy file should be placed in data/othernetwork <br />